MicrosoftDocs/azure-dev-docs/articles/dev-tunnels/faq.md

 ## What are the license terms for dev tunnels?

-When using the `devtunnel` CLI for the first time, you'll see a link to the dev tunnel license terms.
+When using the `devtunnel` CLI for the first time, you see a link to the dev tunnel license terms.
 You can also download our license terms [here](https://aka.ms/devtunnels/tos).

 ## Where else is dev tunnels used?